NLaff/Lafferty.co-v2/content/blog/what-is-an-email-subdomain-and-why-use-one.md

 To explain what a subdomain is you first need to understand what domains are.

 **A domain is a unique, human-readable way of identifying a website**.
 Often, this is referred to as the parent domain or the root domain.

-Right now, you’re on the domain **Mailgun.com**.
+Right now, you’re on the domain **NickLafferty.com**.
 Behind the scenes, the domain name is connected to a unique IP address through DNS records, but memorizing a set of four numbers is a lot harder than remembering the name Mailgun.com.
-Because of that, the human-readable way is used for identification purposes. 👍You’re going to need that - unless, of course, you’re a Jedi master.
+Because of that, the human-readable way is used for identification purposes.

-A subdomain is a prefix that comes before the root domain. **Subdomains are often used on websites to send traffic to a different IP address while still keeping users on the same root domain**.
-For example, Mailgun hosts our developer documentation on a separate service, so we use a **documentation** subdomain, [**documentation.mailgun.com**](https://documentation.mailgun.com/en/latest/).
+A subdomain is a prefix that comes before the root domain.

+Subdomains are often used on websites to send traffic to a different IP address while still keeping users on the same root domain.
+For example, Mailgun hosts their developer documentation on a separate service, so they use **[documentation.mailgun.com](https://documentation.mailgun.com/en/latest/)**.

-That’s great, but how does this relate to email?
+But how does this relate to email?

 ## What’s the difference between an email domain and an email subdomain?